 We have some other low carb ideas for you that go perfect with chicken parm:

 - Miracle Noodles, or Pasta Zero (Shirataki Spaghetti)

 How to Store Chicken Parmesan

 Once you have cooked and eaten your keto chicken parmesan, what should you do with the leftovers?
-Well, first things first, I actually like to make extra so I always have leftovers.
+First thing is first, you should make extra so you have leftovers.
 It makes for an easy lunch you can just heat up the next day.